prakashsinhab/PDFQube/README.md

 PDFQube
 =======

-Open source Sonar PDF plugin for ant projects
+Open source Sonar PDF plugin for ant projects.
+The goal of this project was to create a sonar pdf reporting plugin for ant projects, since there was no free plugins avaiable for ant projects.

 Note: Still in alpha phase and thus NEEDS LOT OF ENHANCEMENTS, watch out for more updates.